-Joseph’s dreams are at the heart of this story.
+Joseph’s dreams are at the heart of the story recorded in the Bible.
 The dreams come from God and are about his future.
 Everything that happens to him contributes to their eventual fulfillment.
 It all starts in Hebron, the place of the family’s encampment.

 Note: This post documents Joseph’s life and dreams as given in the Bible.
 If you would like insights from the story in relation to your dream and purpose read here.
+To get a detailed description of the dreams and the rest of Joseph’s life (Book) visit this page.
 To know more about God’s plan in the midst of Joseph’s pain (and our own) follow this.
-To get a detailed description of the dreams and the rest of Joseph’s life visit this page.

 Jacob settled in the land of Canaan.
 He had children from both Leah and Rachel.
 Joseph was one of his twelve sons and had a younger brother named Benjamin, who was the only other child of Rachel.
 Joseph therefore had many half-brothers.

 He was favored much by his father because he was a son of his old age and an obedient child.
 Jacob gave him a unique robe of many colors which he wore often; his brothers naturally did not like this special treatment and detested him.
 Joseph also gave report of them to their father whenever they did wrong which only made matters worse.

 One day, Joseph had a dream.
 He dreamt that he was in the field with his brothers harvesting grain and his sheave (bundle of grain) stood upright in the middle of his brother’s sheaves and theirs all bowed down to his.
 Joseph told his brothers the dream.
 They were jealous and said, “Are you indeed going to reign over us?”
 This dream made them hate him even more.
 Joseph had a similar dream where ‘the sun, the moon and the eleven stars’ bowed down to him.